 Explicitly target vulnerable groups (youth, women, small producers) with adapted instruments, recognising that formal equality of access does not guarantee equality of results without specific accompanying measures.

 Ultimately, this research shows that agricultural credit is neither a panacea nor a decoy.
 It is a powerful but imperfect tool, whose effectiveness is entirely conditioned by the institutional and ecological ecosystem in which it is embedded.
 Inclusive and resilient rural transformation will not come from the simple injection of capital, but from the construction of integrated local financial ecosystems, articulating caution in the face of climatic risk, strengthening of human capacities and valorisation of collective institutions.
 It is on this condition that finance can fully contribute to expanding the "capabilities" of rice farmers in the Logone Valley and elsewhere (Sen, 1999).

+These recommendations are consistent with recent policy guidance from the Food and Agriculture Organization (FAO, 2024) and the International Fund for Agricultural Development (IFAD, 2025), which advocate for integrated climate-smart agriculture finance packages as a cornerstone of rural development strategies in climate-vulnerable regions.

-6. Conclusion
+5. Conclusion

 This study set out to assess, with increased methodological rigour, the causal impact of agricultural credit on the employability of rice farmers in the ecologically fragile context of the Logone Valley in Chad.
 By mobilising a multi-method identification strategy (control of observables, instrumental variable, matching), it goes beyond the limits of simple correlational analyses.